wanghwlab/DeepTriplet/README.md

 ## How to run DeepTriplet for binding prediction
-For sequence-level prediction, please prepare your antigen-HLAI data and place them in a .csv file format similar to the test_antigenHLAI/sequence/test.csv provided.
-The column 'label' is optional.
+For prediction, please prepare your Triplet data and place them in a .csv file format similar to the test/test.csv provided.

 ```python
 python DeepTriplet.py